×

 Swot Analysis of "Splunk and Venture Capital Investing in Enterprise Technology (Part A)" written by Tim Hsia, John Glynn includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Splunk Enterprise facing as an external strategic factors.
 Some of the topics covered in Splunk and Venture Capital Investing in Enterprise Technology (Part A) case study are - Strategic Management Strategies, Social enterprise and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Splunk and Venture Capital Investing in Enterprise Technology (Part A) casestudy better are - – challanges to central banks by blockchain based private currencies, talent flight as more people leaving formal jobs, wage bills are increasing, geopolitical disruptions, technology disruption, digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc
+Some of the macro environment factors that can be used to understand the Splunk and Venture Capital Investing in Enterprise Technology (Part A) casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, wage bills are increasing, increasing government debt because of Covid-19 spendings, increasing transportation and logistics costs, talent flight as more people leaving formal jobs, cloud computing is disrupting traditional business models, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing commodity prices, increasing energy prices, etc

 12 Hrs